 What do I pack for food?

-On Friday, August 24, you may want to eat supper before arriving.
-Or bring a sack dinner to eat on site shortly after arrival (arrival time is 5 p.m.).
+On Friday, June 28, you should eat supper before arriving.
+Or bring a sack dinner to eat on site shortly after arrival (arrival time is 6 p.m.).
 Plan on bring enough food for:

-- Breakfast, Lunch and snacks on Saturday, August 25
+- Breakfast, Lunch, Supper, and snacks on Saturday, June 29

-Meals: When packing your meals for NERT, remember you have limited space.
+Meals: When packing your meals for training, remember you have limited space.
 You don’t want to carry a lot of heavy items with you.
 Continue reading

 The U.S. Flag code states that, “the flag, when it is in such condition that it is no longer a fitting emblem for display, should be destroyed in a dignified way, preferably by burning.”
 Thus, when a flag is torn and tattered beyond repair, it’s time for it to be retired.

-On the weekend of August 19, squadrons from the Nebraska Wing Civil Air Patrol will be ceremonially retiring United States Flags at the Nebraska Emergency Response Training.
-If you have a flag that is tattered, faded, torn and needs retired, please bring it to the Nebraska Emergency Response Training (NERT) in August.
+On the weekend of June 28-30, 2019, squadrons from the Nebraska Wing Civil Air Patrol will be ceremonially retiring United States Flags at the Nebraska Emergency Response Training.
+If you have a flag that is tattered, faded, torn and needs retired, please bring it to the Nebraska Emergency Response Training (NERT).